Kays - Gen 2

 Edward Kay 6 mo

 The 1851 census return sheds a little more light on Mary Kay and her children.
 They were living in the Little London district of Leeds, at 5 Alfred Street.
-Mary’s place of birth is given as Prescot, Lancashire, and Mary Amelia Kay is given as having been born at Salford, Lancashire, while the other children were born in Hunslet.
-The eldest child, James, is no longer at home having married Ellen Hodgson and set up home at Brighton (refer to notes for Isabella Kay and Charles Todd).
+Mary’s place of birth is given as Prescot, Lancashire, and Mary Amelia Kay is shown as having been born at Salford, Lancashire, while the other children were born in Hunslet.
+The eldest child, step-son James, is no longer at home having married Ellen Hodgson and set up home at Brighton.

 Mary Kay (W) 45 School Mistress Prescot, Lancashire